gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## Network

-Next, you add the network.
+Next, add the network.

-Like the VM, the network is a `resource`, so you add it to that block.
+Like the VM, the network is a `resource`, it will be added to that block.

 The type for network resources is *`OS::Neutron::Net`*